The origin of the Birdie Stogie

 - The planets were all aligned in a row.
 (Not scientifically proven, but must have been the case as something special was to come later that afternoon)

-With all of us understanding the privilege we had ahead of us, we rightfully kicked off the first hole on the North Links with some Bob Seger blasting, a cooler full of beers, and finished with a group average of 2 over.
-A hot start.
+With all of us understanding the privilege we had ahead of us, we rightfully kicked off the first hole on the North Links with some Bob Seger blasting, a cooler full of cold beers, and ended up all double bogeying the first hole… A hot start.

 We finished the front 9 of the North Links with little to brag about.
 After reloading the coolers and refueling on some hot dogs at the clubhouse, we were off to the 4-minute cart drive to the West course.
 The perfect amount of time to get a jump start on the next beer, and get our heads back in it.

 Oddly enough, the change of nines we started finding our groove, occasionally turning some bogeys and doubles, into singles and pars.
 Now, given that we are this far into the story, I think its important to reiterate (if you didn’t get that sense already) that most of us in the group carry 16-20 handicaps.
 So bogeys and doubles were common, pars on occasion, and maybe one birdie in every 36-54 holes.

 Pulling up to the 4th hole (our 13th of the round) on the back nine west, all 4 of us happen to stripe a drive on the short par 4.
 The good fortune continued with 3/4 of us sticking our approach shots, and draining the birdie putts.
 Making a birdie on your own is a fun, cool experience; but making a birdie with a group or team and sharing in the celebration and excitement, takes it to a completely other level.